 How does SSO work?

 Simply put, you can think of SSO as identity verification outsourcing.
-SSO makes it possible for different service providers, platforms, software to authenticate your identity through a third party, also known as a central authentication service (CAS).
+SSO allows different service providers, platforms, and software to authenticate your identity through a third party, also known as a central authentication service (CAS).
 During a standard registration process, the CAS takes care of all the legwork to make sure you are who you say you are.
 Then, as its name suggests, it centralizes your critical identity management data – your name, address, date of birth, and other identifying information – in a database.
-Now, instead of creating a new profile for a new service or platform, you can simply log in to a new service through the CAS.
+Now, instead of creating a new profile for a new service or platform, you can simply log in to a new service through CAS.